 My doctor recommended, in addition to my daily pre-natal vitamin, a DHA supplement, to help with the development of mini magpie’s brain.
 These soft gels ($24 for 90) are easy to swallow for us pill-challenged ladies, and they’re scented with strawberry, which makes them oh-so-much-more-palatable than the majority of other options on the market, many of which apparently have a fish oil flavor situation going on (no bueno, especially in those early nauseous months).

-I mentioned this earlier, but I’ve kept a Smythson leather notebook ($80 — get the look for less with one of these $38 monogrammed leather notebooks, or check out these insanely chic personalized cloth-bound notebooks I found on Etsy for $13/pop!) on hand throughout the pregnancy to record questions for my doctor, notes/recommendations from friends and articles, and checklists in one place.
+I mentioned this earlier, but I’ve kept a Smythson leather notebook ($80 — get the look for less with these insanely chic personalized cloth-bound notebooks I found on Etsy for $13/pop!) on hand throughout the pregnancy to record questions for my doctor, notes/recommendations from friends and articles, and checklists in one place.
 It’s been incredibly handy–especially with the nursery’s design.
 I kept all of the measurements for the room and furniture there and was surprised by how frequently I was flipping back to it (“wait, how wide is our dresser? will a changing pad fit on top of it?” and “what size mattress did I want to get? will it fit in this crib?”).
 And, P.S., while I’m a big fan of Le Pens as my writing implement of choice (razor thin tip YASSS), I recently ordered a pack of these Jelly Roll gel pens (such a throwback to high school) on a whim via Amazon Prime and they are such a random delight in my life.
 Does anyone else color code their to-dos / calendars?
 (Dork alert.)